 Is opting for cheap tyres false economy?
 Or are budget tyres as good as premium ones?
-We interviewed a top engineer to uncover the science behind your wheels.
+We interviewed a top engineer to find out.

 A faulty tyre can pose a serious safety risk and could invalidate a car insurance policy, yet for many drivers choosing the right tyre is an impulse buy that involves little research.

 Sven Kruse is a tyre development engineer for international tyre brand, Falken.
-He develops tyres for some of the world’s fastest racing cars as well as everyday cars in the UK.
+He develops tyres for some of the world’s fastest racing cars as well as mass-market cars in the UK.